lvgl/lvgl/docs/overview/draw.rst

 in the UI which requires redrawing.
 For example, a button is pressed, a chart is changed, an animation happened, etc.

-2. LVGL saves the changed object’s old and new area into a buffer, called an *Invalid area buffer*.
+2. LVGL saves the changed object's old and new area into a buffer, called an *Invalid area buffer*.
 For optimization, in some cases, objects are not added to the buffer:

   - Hidden objects are not added.
   - Objects completely out of their parent are not added.
-  - Areas partially out of the parent are cropped to the parent’s area.
+  - Areas partially out of the parent are cropped to the parent's area.
   - Objects on other screens are not added.

 3. In every :c:macro:`LV_DEF_REFR_PERIOD` (set in ``lv_hal_disp.h``) the
    following happens:

   - LVGL checks the invalid areas and joins those that are adjacent or intersecting.
-  - Takes the first joined area, if it’s smaller than the *draw buffer*, then simply renders the area’s content into the *draw buffer*.
-If the area doesn’t fit into the buffer, draw as many lines as possible to the *draw buffer*.
+  - Takes the first joined area, if it's smaller than the *draw buffer*, then simply renders the area's content into the *draw buffer*.
+If the area doesn't fit into the buffer, draw as many lines as possible to the *draw buffer*.
   - When the area is rendered, call ``flush_cb`` from the display driver to refresh the display.
   - If the area was larger than the buffer, render the remaining parts too.
   - Repeat the same with remaining joined areas.

 When an area is redrawn the library searches the top-most object which covers that area and starts drawing from that object.
-For example, if a button’s label has changed, the library will see that it’s enough to draw the button under the text and it’s not necessary to redraw the display under the rest of the button too.
+For example, if a button's label has changed, the library will see that it's enough to draw the button under the text and it's not necessary to redraw the display under the rest of the button too.

 The difference between buffering modes regarding the drawing mechanism